peterrz/odin-wi5/README.md

   $: cp src/* <click-folder>/elements/local
 ```

 Now build Click using your cross compiler.
-Don't forget to pass the --enable-
+Don't forget to pass the
-local flag to Click's configure script.
+"--enable-local" flag to Click's configure script.

 Generate a Click file for the agent, using your preferred values for the
 options: